hpxmlwg/hpxml/guide/source/program_administrator/identify_data_needs.rst

 #.
 Reporting a home's energy efficiency assets to the parties in real estate transactions
 #.
 Reporting data on program activity to DOE and other agencies

-BPI is completing development of standard data sets for use cases (1), (2), (3), (4) and (5) above, and will develop standard data sets for the other use cases in the future.
+[DELETED CONTENT IS NOT IMPORTANT FOR THIS VERSION.
+WHEN STANDARD DATA SETS HAVE BEEN FINALIZED, THEY CAN BE MENTIONED HERE]

 The standard audit and retrofit data sets are data collection and transfer requirements that were created by existing HPXML adopters to facilitate the transfer of project data from third-party energy modeling tools to a program management database.
-As a collaboration between Home Performance programs in Arizona, California, New York, Vermont, and Virginia, the standard use cases are well suited for a wide range of program types, climate zones, and implementation models.
+As a collaboration between Home Performance with ENERGY STAR programs in Arizona, California, New York, Vermont, and Virginia, the standard use cases are well suited for a wide range of program types, climate zones, and implementation models.